Rules to support choice and control in a digitalised energy sector

 Review of regulatory arrangements for stand-alone power systems - In May 2019 we recommended a range of regulatory changes to enable distribution network businesses to supply their customers with stand-alone power systems where it is cheaper than maintaining a connection to the grid.
 The reforms would provide consumers with the same protections, reliability standards and access to competitive retail offers via their retailer of choice as those connected to the grid.
-In October 2019 we published a final report that sets out a framework to protect consumers in microgrids and those supplied by stand-alone power systems provided by local councils, community groups, developers or other third parties.
+In October 2019 we published a final report that sets out a framework to protect consumers in microgrids and those supplied by stand-alone power systems by local councils, community groups, developers or other third parties.
 The changes would make it easier, safer and more reliable for consumers who choose to go off-grid.

 Residential electricity price trends - The AEMC reports annually on price trends, looking at what is driving changes in household electricity bills.
 Understanding these drivers can help identify appropriate policies that enable the ongoing supply of reliable, secure energy at the best price for consumers.
 The 2018 Price Trends report was published in December.

 Also see our consumer protection action plan.